 In order to comply with WEEE regulations outside the UK you should contact your supplier.

 RoHS Compliance Declaration

-We herewith confirm, that the above mentioned product does not contain any of the restricted substances as listed in EU Directive 2011/65/EU and the UK directive ROHS Regulations 2012 in concentrations above the limits as specified therein.
+We herewith confirm, that the above mentioned product does not contain any of the restricted substances as listed in EU Directive 2011/65/EC in concentrations above the limits as specified therein.